 We use just two simple activities: Fred Fingers to spell regular words and Red Rhythms for tricky words.

 We teach children to spell using ‘Fred Fingers’: we say a word and then children pinch the sounds onto their fingers and write the word, sound by sound.

 We teach tricky words with Red Rhythms.
 We say the tricky letters in a puzzled or annoyed voice and build the letter names up into a rhythm, for example, s-ai-d.

 Children learn to spell new words and review past words every week, they practise spelling them with a partner and – when they’re ready – we give them a test to celebrate their spelling success.

 - Read a bedtime story to your child.

-- Listen to your child read the storybook we send home, at least 3 times per week or ideally every day.
+- Listen to your child read the book we send home, at least 3 times per week or ideally every day.

 Your child will bring home a school reading book.
 They may be able to read this book confidently as it is at their level.
 Please do not say “This book is too easy!”
 Praise your child for how well they read it – celebrate what a great reader they are.
 Re-read their reading book, re-reading stories develops their fluency in reading.
 There’s more good advice on how to listen to your child read on www.ruthmiskin.com/parents